Birthright citizenship in the United States: English common law

-Birthright citizenship, as with much United States law, has its roots in English common law.
+Birthright citizenship, like much United States law, has its roots in English common law.
 Calvin's Case, 77 Eng.
-Rep. 377 (1608), was particularly important as it established that, under English common law, "a person's status was vested at birth, and based upon place of birth—a person born within the king's dominion owed allegiance to the sovereign, and in turn, was entitled to the king's protection."
+Rep. 377 (1608), was particularly important, because it established that, under English common law, "a person's status was vested at birth, and based upon place of birth—a person born within the king's dominion owed allegiance to the sovereign, and in turn, was entitled to the king's protection".
+(Since January 1, 1983, under the British Nationality Act 1981, people born in the British Isles, including the UK, receive citizenship at birth only if at least one of their parents is a British citizen or holds settled status.)
 This same principle was well-established in the antebellum United States.
 Justice Joseph Story described the rule in Inglis v.
 Trustees of Sailor's Snug Harbor:

 Justice Story described as exceptions to the rule the children of ambassadors and the children of occupying enemy soldiers.

 As these exceptions were narrow, the rule was quite generous in scope.
 As one antebellum American treatise put it:

 In the 1844 New York case of Lynch v.
-Clarke, the court held that the common law rule applied in the United States, and ruled that a child born in United States of a temporary visitor to the country was a natural-born citizen of the United States under this rule.
+Clarke, the court held that the common law rule applied in the United States and that a child born in United States of a temporary visitor to the country was a natural-born citizen of the United States under this rule.

-Chancellor James Kent, in his influential Commentaries on American Law, framed the rule in terms similar to what would become the citizenship clause of the Fourteenth Amendment: “Natives,” he said, “are all persons born within the jurisdiction of the United States,” while “[a]n alien,” conversely, “is a person born out of the jurisdiction of the United States.”
+Chancellor James Kent, in his influential Commentaries on American Law, framed the rule in terms similar to what would become the citizenship clause of the Fourteenth Amendment: "Natives", he said, "are all persons born within the jurisdiction of the United States," while "[a]n alien", conversely, "is a person born out of the jurisdiction of the United States."

-The Supreme Court thus stated that the rule was "ancient and fundamental", i.e., well-established common law, in 1898: "the Fourteenth Amendment affirms the ancient and fundamental rule of citizenship by birth within the territory, in the allegiance and under the protection of the country, including all children here born of resident aliens, with the exceptions or qualifications (as old as the rule itself) of children of foreign sovereigns or their ministers, or born on foreign public ships, or of enemies within and during a hostile occupation of part of our territory, and with the single additional exception of children of members of the Indian tribes owing direct allegiance to their several tribes."
+The Supreme Court stated that the rule was "ancient and fundamental", i.e., well-established common law, in 1898: "the Fourteenth Amendment affirms the ancient and fundamental rule of citizenship by birth within the territory, in the allegiance and under the protection of the country, including all children here born of resident aliens, with the exceptions or qualifications (as old as the rule itself) of children of foreign sovereigns or their ministers, or born on foreign public ships, or of enemies within and during a hostile occupation of part of our territory, and with the single additional exception of children of members of the Indian tribes owing direct allegiance to their several tribes."
 United States v.
 Wong Kim Ark, 169 U.S. 649 (1898).